Cuts to careers services in prisons: what we know

 There has been speculation that the Department for Work and Pensions (DWP) job coaches or Community Rehabilitation Companies (CRCs) might take on the careers advice role in the interim period in some prisons.
 However, the PLA believes these are not equivalent, as job coaches and CRCs are traditionally brought in just before a person’s release and do not offer independent careers and education guidance and support at the start and throughout someone’s sentence.
 Schuller, quoted in The Guardian, says: “It is not good enough to suggest that DWP job coaches will simply replace careers advisers in prisons.
 The two have different functions, as is reflected by the fact that both roles will continue in the community.”

-After hearing from a number of careers advisers who were deeply concerned they were due to lose their jobs the PLA wrote to Prisons Minister Rory Stewart expressing concern about the cuts to this valuable service and asking:
+After hearing from a number of careers advisers who were deeply concerned they were due to lose their jobs, the PLA wrote to Prisons Minister Rory Stewart expressing concern about the cuts to this valuable service and asking why the decision had been made and what steps were being taken to replace the service.
+On 26 February, the PLA received a reply from the Prisons Minister which you can read here.
+Issues which, in the PLA’s view, remain unaddressed are as follows:

 What can you do?